felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 Ultimately this approach led to a validation score of about ~5, which was better than the naive approach but still not a significant improvement.

-I experimented with the amount of padding around the predicted bounding box and found that it did not effect on accuracy.
+I experimented with the amount of padding around the predicted bounding box and found that it did not affect accuracy.

 ---